silte/ansible-role-pip/README.md

 The name of the packge to install to get `pip` on the system.
 You can set to `python-pip`, for example, when using Python 2 on Ubuntu.

+    pip_version: pip3

+The version of `pip` to used running installtions.
+You can set to `pip2`, for example, when using Python 2 on Ubuntu.

     pip_install_packages: []

 A list of packages to install with pip.
 Examples below: